Here is how lives are improved when you support United Way of Denton County:

 Who does United Way of Denton County help?

 United Way of Denton County helps people across Denton County.
 We collaborate closely with United Way of Metropolitan Dallas and United Way of Tarrant County to bring the most help to people living in Denton County.
 Your support provides help to a wide range of people in need: at-risk children, victims of domestic violence and sexual abuse, those in need of medical or mental health services, the homeless and hungry, the financially victimized.
-Through your help, we are constantly evaluating needs and closing gaps to create the best Denton County for all of us.
+Through your help, we are constantly evaluating needs, closing gaps, and building assets to create the best Denton County for all of us.

 Who receives funding from United Way of Denton County?